Engin-Boot/capture-behavior-of-a-visit-counter-sandeepprusty10/needs-tech.md

 When the server restarts

-Then display the count as the count just before downfall of server
+Then display the count as the count before downfall of server

 Scenario: Reconcile counts if the sensor is offline for a while